We are ready to embark on the biggest programme for reducing overflows in the world

 This means that the nation’s swimmers, canoeists, tourists, and anglers will all be able to see exactly what’s happening, virtually as it’s happening, across every river and beach.
 This will be the first time anywhere in the world that live storm overflow information will be made available right across the country.

-Our plan, published later this summer, will set out when each of the 15,000 overflows in England benefit from our unprecedented levels of proposed investment – we are ready to triple what we’re spending (up from £3.1bn – which includes Thames Tideway – to £10bn).
+Our plan, published in early 2024, will set out when each of the 15,000 overflows in England benefit from our unprecedented levels of proposed investment – we are ready to triple what we’re spending (up from £3.1bn – which includes Thames Tideway – to more than £10bn).

 We also recognise that transparency is an important part of how we will reassure people about the progress being made.
 That’s why we are also committing to the world’s first ever national data hub to provide data on the operation of all 15,000 sewage overflow sites across England.
 This will empower people will information and improve accountability.